 Blencathra is one of the more interesting mountains and it’s good because it’s manageable in a few hours, leaving plenty of time to lie in the grass and watch the clouds.

 The mountain is also known as Saddleback because of its shape when you see it on your way to Keswick from Ullswater.
-Many cottages in the area are called Saddleback or Blencathra after the mountain, and indeed here at Sally’s Cottages we have Blencathra View and Saddleback all nearby available for holiday lets.
+Many cottages in the area are called Saddleback or Blencathra after the mountain, and indeed here at Sally’s Cottages we have Blencathra View nearby which is available for holiday lets.
 Talking of cottage names, you can ascend Blencathra via Scales Fell – walking past Scales View holiday cottage to get there.
 Bannerdale Fell is just behind Blencathra (by Mungrisdale Common), the name of another of our Keswick cottages.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing,